'Upamecano won't leave on a free' - RB Leipzig could cash in on Arsenal & Bayern target, says Mintzlaff | Goal.com

 "There are only two options: prolong or leave.
 I am sure we'll soon find out in which direction it's going."

-Upamecano will be back in contention for a place in Julian Nagelsmann's starting line up when Leipzig take in a trip to Hoffenheim on Friday.
+Upamecano will be missing from Julian Nagelsmann's squad when Leipzig take in a trip to Hoffenheim on Friday as he serves a suspension following the red card received last time out.

 Leipzig, whose stalemate against Paderborn saw their title aspirations slip away, are only three points ahead of fourth and fifth-placed Borussia Monchengladbach and Bayer Leverkusen with four matches left to play.